hazelcast/hazelcast/hazelcast-documentation/src/Aggregators.md

 find deeper information on this, please have a look at [Implementing Aggregations](#implementing-aggregations).

 A common predefined set of aggregations are provided by the `com.hazelcast.mapreduce.aggregation.Aggregations` class.
-This class contains typesafe aggregations of the following types:
+This class contains type safe aggregations of the following types:

  - Average (Integer, Long, Double, BigInteger, BigDecimal)
  - Sum (Integer, Long, Double, BigInteger, BigDecimal)